 Hemp is a type of cannabis plant that industries use to produce paper and clothing.
 As most production does not need edibility, the plants grown are not specially bred to have a high THC count.
 For that reason, it is impossible to get a high or “buzz” from consumption of CBD.

 With the health benefits of both substances, it is not a surprise the companies began to come up with their blends of CBD laced coffee and have been finding ways to market it online and through smoke shops and coffee shops.

 Hemp Cannabidiol and the United States

-Until 2014, hemp oil and it’s extracts were considered illegal in the United States without a prescription, much like Marijuana, but the hemp industry was able to get through the Farm Act of 2014 which declared hemp as being utterly different from the cannabis plant.
-This turned hemp into an unregulated item that could be purchased legally in all fifty states much like herbs and tinctures presently on the market.
+Until 2018, hemp oil and its extracts were considered illegal in the United States without a prescription, much like Marijuana, but the hemp industry was able to get through the Farm Bill Act of 2018 which declared hemp as being utterly different from the cannabis plant.
+This turned hemp into an unregulated item that could be purchased legally in all fifty states, much like herbs and tinctures presently on the market.